-Every year, the General Insurance Association of Japan carries out activities to realize the general insurance industry's requests for tax reform.
+Every year, the GIAJ implements activities to realize the general insurance industry's requests for tax reform.
 The industry's tax reform requests are aimed at realizing a secure and affluent society by promoting self-help through the dissemination of general insurance and the sound development of the general insurance business.

-The Association submitted the "Requests for Fiscal 2004 Tax Reform" to the authorities and parties in order to respond appropriately to the structural reform of the economy and contribute to the achievement of economic growth and to a secure and stable society.
+The GIAJ submitted the "Requests for Fiscal 2005 Tax Reform" to the authorities and parties in order to respond appropriately to the structural reform of the economy and contribute to the achievement of economic growth as well as to a secure and stable society.